theswordsmahin/audible-downloader/README.md

 ### Environment Variables

 - `AUDIOBOOK_FOLDERS`: Set to `True` to organize audiobooks into folders following the AudiobookShelf convention (default: False)
-- `SKIP_EXISTING_ON_STARTUP`: Set to `True` to mark all pending books as "skipped" on first startup.
+- `SKIP_EXISTING_ON_STARTUP`: Set to `True` to mark all existing pending books as "skipped" on first startup.
 This is useful when you have a large existing library and only want to download new books going forward. (default: False)
+- `AUTO_DOWNLOAD_NEW`: Set to `False` to mark new library entries as "skipped" instead of "pending".
+When disabled, new books from library refreshes will require manual selection to download. (default: True)
 - `AUDIOBOOK_PROCESSING_DIR`: Directory for temporary processing and conversion.
 Should be fast local storage like an SSD (default: /processing)
 - `AUDIOBOOK_DESTINATION_DIR`: Final destination directory where completed audiobooks are moved.
 Can be a NAS mount (default: /audiobooks)